n8willis/kernall/lettermodel.md

-Part of Blokland's central thesis is that Rennaissance punches were cut in alignment with a "cadence" grid system; between any two particular typefaces, the number of units in the grid might vary, but, within a single face, stems, counters, extenders, and side bearings were aligned to grid coordinates.
+Part of Blokland's central thesis is that Rennaissance punches were cut in alignment with a "cadence" grid system; between any two particular typefaces, the number of units in the grid might vary, but, within a single face, stems, counters, extenders, and sidebearings were aligned to grid coordinates.

 At his research blog, Blokland [describes]